ygini/ObjectiveREST/README.md

 You can simply copy this two line and past it in your build settings (Select your project in Xcode then the tab *build settings*, select any line and past).

+The last step for iOS is to add CFNetwork framework to your link phase.

 ##Presentation
 Objective REST is build to provide a REST interface to any CoreData application.
 We have two working mode :